But what garden projects could you undertake? And why is the tail end of summer the best time to do it? We found out with thanks to Rattan Direct.

 Gardeners the world over will tell you that nature is both your enemy and your friend.
 To get the most help from other nature, you need to create the best environment that you can in your garden.

 That means offering an attractive place for good bugs and insects, along with garden birds to enjoy – and keep bad bugs away!
 A pond is a great idea because where there is water, there is bound to be slug and insect eating frogs.
 Damsel flies and dragon flies are also welcome garden visitors.
+However you do need to maintain your pond and it is worth regularly using the services of a pond management company to inspect your pond for any problems or potential issues.

 You can create your own unique pond with plenty of digging, pond liner and stones or you can choose a rigid pond liner for extra stability.
 Add a water fall to oxygenate the water for the fish as well as adding a relaxing sound to the garden.